 The Three Musketeers Story

-Paris – early 17 Century - a world of political intrigue where no-one can be trusted.
+Paris, early 17th century – a world of political intrigue where no-one can be trusted.

-The main characters and their relationships are introduced: Louis XIII and Anne of Austria and their loveless marriage; Cardinal Richelieu; a love affair between the Queen and the Duke of Buckingham; and the King’s advisor Cardinal Richelieu.
+The main players of the court are introduced: King Louis XIII, Queen Anne and their loveless marriage; the love affair between the Queen and the Duke of Buckingham; and the King’s advisor Cardinal Richelieu.

 The Streets of Paris

 Athos and his two friends are awaiting the first duel.
-They are all surprised when D’Artagnan arrives as he is to fight the others as well.
-Athos begins the fight and quickly realises D’Artagnan’s ability.
-Six of the Cardinal’s guards appear and soon D’Artagnan finds himself in the midst of a fight on the side of the Musketeers.
+Athos fights first, and quickly realises d’Artagnan’s ability.
+Five of the Cardinal’s guards appear and d’Artagnan finds himself in the midst of a fight on the side of the musketeers.

-The Musketeers re-enact the morning’s fight.
-Constance arrives and, thinking Athos in trouble, attacks D’Artagnan.
-The Musketeers intervene.
-D’Artagnan and Constance see each other for the first time.
+The musketeers re-enact the morning’s fight.
+Constance arrives and thinking Athos is in trouble, attacks d’Artagnan.
+The musketeers intervene and d’Artagnan and Constance see each other for the first time.

 A Room in the Palace

-The King and Queen prepare a new ballet, watched by Richelieu.
-Milady brings news – Buckingham has fled with the Queen’s necklace.
-Seizing his chance to ruin the Queen, the Cardinal offers to hold a Ball to show off her new necklace.
-In complete panic, the Queen turns to Constance, who helps her write a letter and departs with it.
+The King and Queen prepare a new ballet, watched by the Cardinal.
+When Milady brings news to the Cardinal – that Buckingham has fled with the Queen’s necklace – he seizes his chance to ruin the Queen, offering to hold a ball to show off her new necklace.
+In panic, the Queen turns to Constance, who helps her write a letter and departs with it.

 The Dark Streets of Paris